charlesarmitage/PottyPottyPotty/README.md

 -- Runs the specs against Chrome and PhantomJS as a headless browser
 - Run e2e tests
 -- 'gulp e2e-tests'
--- Runs end to end Protractor tests and exits
+-- Runs end to end Protractor tests and exits.
+(Protractor tests are in: 'tests/e2e/specs')
 - Start a phonegap app
 -- 'gulp ???'